timescale/docs/use-timescale/extensions/postgis.md

         CREATE INDEX ON covid_location (state_id, time DESC);
     ```

-1. Insert the values in the `covid_location` table, where the longitude and
+1. Insert some randomly generated values in the `covid_location` table.
+The longitude and
     latitude coordinates of New Jerssey is (-73.935242 40.730610), and New York
     are (-74.871826 39.833851):